 As APEC energy ministers instructed at their 11th meeting in September 2014 in Beijing, China, APERC began a research project on the energy and economic competitiveness of the APEC region.
-This project is beyond the scope of Outlook sixth Edition and the first Workshop was held on 11 June 2015 and the second Workshop was held on 9 May 2016.
+For this project, the first Workshop was held on 11 June 2015 and the second workshop was held on 9 May 2016.
+The draft Final Report for energy and economic competitiveness was completed and circulated to EWG members for their endorsement in September 2016.

 Additionally the APEC energy ministers instructed APERC, at their 12th meeting in October 2015 in Cebu, the Philippines, to formulate a document of best practices to enhance the quality of electric power infrastructure in the Asia-Pacific region.
 APERC surveyed best practices.
+APERC held a workshop on enhancing the quality of electric power infrastructure in the Asia-Pacific region on 30-31 August 2016.
+The draft of APEC Guideline for High Quality Electric Power Infrastructure was completed and circulated to EWG members for their endorsement in September 2016.

-Natural gas will increase its importance in the energy mix due to the availability of unconventional gas resources and its lower environmental impact compared to other fossil fuels.
+Natural gas is increasing its importance in the energy mix due to the availability of unconventional gas resources and its lower environmental impact compared to other fossil fuels.
 Production and trade of natural gas will be one of the major research themes pursued.
 In order to gather first-hand information on natural gas, APERC has co-hosted the LNG Producer-Consumer Conference in Tokyo with the Japanese Ministry of Economy, Trade and Industry annually, beginning with the first conference in September 2012.
 The second, third and fourth conferences were held in September 2013, November 2014, and September 2015.
+In parallel with the completion of the above-mentioned research projects, APERC has started new research projects on various topics including Perspective on Renewable Heat in the APEC Region, Natural Gas Utilisation in APEC and Development of Nuclear Energy in APEC.